-This period piece tells the story of Santos Dumont, the famous inventor and aviator who captivated Europe with his aeronautical endeavors at the turn of the 20th century.
+This series tells the story of Santos Dumont, the famous inventor and aviator who captivated Europe with his aeronautical endeavors at the turn of the 20th century.

-Besides his friendship with Cartier and Thomas Edison, it also describes his passion for racing cars until his early death, depressed by the direction flying was headed.
+Besides his friendship with Cartier and Thomas Edison, it also describes his passion for racing cars until his early death, dejected by the direction flying was headed.

 The story takes place in Brazil, where he spent his youth, and France where he transformed aviation.

 This series unveils the great mysteries of the past through the evocation of exceptional destinies, known or unknown.